dominicfmazza/dominicfmazza.github.io/_pages/about.md

 student organization that focuses on making a modified 2017 Chevy Bolt autonomous.
 I also am working with the WAVES lab at MSU on sensor-fusion and object detection techniques.

-In the future, I hope to earn a Ph.D. in Computer Science with a concentration doing robotics, and continue my efforts in academia.
+In the future, I hope to earn a Ph.D. in Computer Science with a concentration in robotics, and continue my efforts in academia.